Aleksandar Denić

-Aleksandar Denić (born 31 October 1963, in Belgrade) (outside Serbia frequently spelt Aleksandar Denic) is a Serbian stage designer and film production designer.
+Aleksandar Denić (born 31 October 1963, in Belgrade) (outside Serbia frequently spelt Aleksandar Denic) is a Serbian visual artist, stage designer and film production designer.
 He is known as a scenographer of feature films, as well as for his work at major theatres including Berlin, Hamburg, Stuttgart, Bayreuth, Paris, Zurich, Wien, Salzburg, Köln and Munich.

 Life

-Denić graduated from the Academy of Applied Arts of the University of the Arts in Belgrade in film and set design.
+Denić graduated from the Academy of Applied Arts of the University of the Arts in Belgrade in painting, film and set design.
 He worked after graduation mainly as a production designer for film projects, including the film Underground by Emir Kusturica.
 He was also production designer for over 100 television commercials, for clients including Renault, SAS and Lucky Strike.